NoahSchipper/website/README.md

 Most of the visual styling is handled in styles.css.
 JavaScript for the About page is in aboutScript.js.
 JavaScript for the Contact page is in toast.js.
-Assets like logos and documents (e.g. resume) are in the assets/ folder.
+JavaScript for the baseball interface is in baseball.js Visual styling for the baseball interface is in baseball.css Assets like logos and documents (e.g. resume) are in the assets/ folder.

 ## Notes